govuk-one-login/di-fec-ga4/docs/formTrackers.md

 ## Form Error Tracker

-If a user has consented to analytics cookies, then the `form_error` event is pushed when the user loads a form which contains form error message.
+If a user has consented to analytics cookies, then the `form_error` event is pushed when the user loads a form which contains a form error message(s).

 ### How it works